chapel-lang/chapel/doc/rst/language/spec/domain-maps.rst

    mapped using a Block distribution.

 .. index::
-   single: domain maps;for arrays
+   single: domain maps; for arrays
-   single: arrays;domain maps
+   single: arrays; domain maps
 .. _Domain_Maps_For_Arrays:

 Distributions for Arrays